priyanshtiwari001/Git_tutorial/Readme.md

 git --> hashing --> graph/tree data strucuture

-- git is key, value stores.
+- git is like key, value stores.
   - key - hash of the data.
   - value - data.
 - git uses cryptographic hashing function - SHA-1 hashing algorithem for a given data it outputs 40digit hexadecimal no and the hash value is always same for the same data.
 - once hash prepared, git compress your data in a blob and stores some metadata about data.

   > Blob Object

 |        |        |
 | ------ | ------ |